-The Scandinavian Diet is based on low-fat proteins and carbs with low glycemic index.
-It contains more protein than the standard diet in an attempt to keep you full and satisfied for longer.
-Choose whole grain products for fiber - fruits, berries, root vegetables, potatoes, and legumes.
+The Scandinavian Diet is based on low-fat proteins and carbs with a low glycemic index.
+It contains more protein than the Lifesum Standard Diet in an attempt to keep you full and satisfied for longer.
+Choose whole-grain products for fiber - fruits, berries, root vegetables, potatoes, and legumes.
 Eat a lot of rapeseed oil and fatty fish.
-Keep the intake of salt, sugar, alcohol, red meat and fatty dairies low.
+Keep the intake of salt, sugar, alcohol, red meat, and fatty dairies low.
 Don't eat below your calorie goal and don't forget to track calories from drinks.
-Preferable cooking methods are boiling and frying on low temperatures for a longer time.
+Preferable cooking methods are boiling and frying at low temperatures for a longer time.
 Consider all of this as a general guideline, not something written in stone.
 The plan can be adjusted to your individual needs and preferences.

 - Fish (i.e. salmon, cod, herring, rainbow trout, haddock, mackerel, hoki, tuna)

 - Legumes (i.e. lentils, black beans, kidney beans, chickpeas)

 - Fruit (i.e. pear, apple, banana, mango, orange, plum)

 - Vegetables (i.e. broccoli, cauliflower, spinach, mushrooms, kale, cabbage, brussels)

 - Root vegetables (i.e. potato, sweet potato, beetroot, carrot, parsnip)

 - Grains (i.e. oats, buckwheat, barley, kernel, quinoa, wheat berries)

 - Low-fat dairy (i.e. plain, low fat quark, low fat cottage cheese, low fat yoghurt)